Bad Cats: Design

-In 1989 Python Anghelo moved house to an area near the Williams factory.
-A neighbour one on side had two dogs, with his neighbour on the other side with numerous feral cats; their meeting in his yard inspired the theme for this machine.
+In 1989, Python Anghelo moved to an area near the Williams factory.
+A neighbour on one side had two dogs, while his neighbour on the other side had numerous feral cats; the animals meeting in his yard inspired the theme for the machine.

 When the centre ramp is hit, a musical "Meow, meow-meow-meow!” is played.

+The style of some of the music was inspired by the Alice Cooper song "Gutter Cat vs. the Jets".

+Unusually, the game doesn't include multiball.

-Backglass art
+Backglass Art

-Python Anghelo's face is on the snake on the backglass; this is labelled "pinball Python".
-The backglass includes one of the designers favourite quotes “There are crazy cats and there are copy cats!”
+Python Anghelo's face is on the snake on the backglass, labelled "Pinball Python".
+The backglass includes the quote “There are crazy cats and there are copy cats!”

-The housewife on the backglass is based on Anghelo's future ex-wife.
-This mechanism hits a cat, making it spin, based on a similar mechanism in the 1965 pinball machine Buckaroo.
+The housewife on the backglass is based on Anghelo's ex-wife.
+This mechanism hits a cat, making it spin, based on a similar mechanism to the 1965 pinball machine Buckaroo.
+The right side of the backglass has a column showing the jackpot value.

-After his death, the designers personal machine was found with a card naming most of the cats and others - a young girl Aurora, is pushing a pram with a cat called Aurelian, his wife is in the garage, Ilie and Simi are fishing, Ina is on the roof, Atena is trying to get eggs from a birds nest, a character called Tudor is using a slingshot, Christina is trying to escape a dog, Ioana is on a barbecue, Dixie and Ramona are in a love-triangle with Ralphie, Janelle, Justin, and Jared are watching a hole in the ground, a tiger called Uliana is roaring at them to come home, Dani is skateboarding on the roof.
+After his death, Anghelo's personal machine was found, containing a card naming most of the characters in the game.

 Gameplay

-The game is themed around the lives of a group of cats and the things they tend to do that annoy people.
-The object of the game is to spell out "BAD CATS" and accumulate the progressive jackpot that begins at 1 million points, among other things.
+The game is themed around a group of cats and various ways they cause mischief.
+The object of the game is to spell out "BAD CATS" and accumulate the progressive jackpot that begins at 1 million points.

-Unusual for its era, the table Bad Cats does not have a multi-ball.